-On a separate note, the mall was originally designed to cater for a shopping mall but the management then reviewed and may have plans to convert the said mall to other purpose.
+On a separate note, the mall was originally designed to cater for a shopping mall but the management then reviewed and the Board decided to dispose to a third party at arm's length transaction for a total cash consideration of RM56,000,000 in April 2021.
+An appropriate announcement was released to Bursa Malaysia accordingly on the said disposal.